 Before getting a Rottweiler, be sure you have the time available to train your dog and to take them on at least two long walks a day.
 You should also have a place where your dog can run and play, which ideally, would be a large, fenced yard.

 While there is little documentation about the origin of the Rottweiler, it’s believed that this dog comes from ancient Rome.
 These muscular and strong dogs were originally used to protect livestock.
 It wasn’t until much later, during the early 1900s, that Rottweilers were being used as police dogs, as they were easily trained to track and protect.

 In the early 1930s, the American Kennel Club recognized the Rottweiler as a legitimate dog breed.
 Today, this breed is recognized by numerous reputable dog associations the world over.

-The next time you see a Rottweiler, stop and think about how this breed is misunderstood.
+The next time that you see a Rottweiler, stop and think about how this breed is misunderstood.
 It’s understandable that some people view Rotties as dangerous due to their impressive body build and size.
 But the truth is that Rottweilers are calm, confident, and courageous dogs that have a self-assured aloofness.
-Some Rotties are serious dogs while others are goofy clowns that just want to romp and play.
+Some Rotties are serious dogs, while others are goofy clowns that just want to romp and play.

 Featured Image Credit: Jan Mlkvy, Shutterstock